canbax/GPS-miner/readme.md

   - Replace name `Merkez` with the corresponding state name
   - Generate entries for the states that does not exist as a name such as İstanbul,Ankara from the average GPS of the it's children

 ## Process planet-scale OSM names data

 This is to enrich the Turkish cities with alternative names and add all other cities of the world.

-- generate filtered_output5.tsv from planet-scale OSM names data using bash script
+- generate filtered_geonames.tsv from planet-scale OSM names data using bash script

-  - get only cities do not belong to TR
+  - get only cities or towns that could be a municipality
-  - filter out unnecessary columns in the bash script in GPS-miner repo!
+  - filter out unnecessary columns in the bash script

 - merge 2 data files and create a singular TSV file which will be simply the database.
 (Let's name the file as "DB.tsv")